 Sometimes less is more when it comes to cannabis consumption.

-Microdosing could be the most effective style of cannabis consumption for Michigan dispensary shoppers, according to a study from the University of Chicago.
+Microdosing could be the most effective style of cannabis consumption for Michigan provisioning center shoppers, according to a study from the University of Chicago.

 The study gave participants both a stressful and non-stressful task to complete.
 They also gave participants a 0 mg, 7.5 mg, or 12.5 mg dose of THC, the primary psychoactive compound in cannabis.